 I’ve started working freelance full-time, which means I’m spending a lot more time at home- and that means I’m doing a lot more snacking!

-I don’t have the best self-control when it comes to food, and I’ve really had to think about the snacks I want to eat during my work day- and how I can eat simple and healthy snacks that fill me up.
+Sometimes I don’t have the best self-control when it comes to food.
+I’ve really had to think about the snacks I want to eat during my work day, and how I can eat simple and healthy snacks that actually fill me up.

-There’s nothing wrong with eating unhealthy snacks- and I’m definitely not one to tell you what you should be eating.
+There’s nothing wrong with eating unhealthy snacks- and I’m definitely not one to tell you what you should and shouldn’t eat.

-But I love finding new healthy snack ideas to try out that I know are helping my body- and maybe even making me a little more productive than snacking on sugary foods.
+However, I love finding new healthy snack ideas to try out that I know are helping my body- and maybe even making me a little more productive than snacking on empty, sugary foods.

 In this post, find 10 healthy snack swaps to try out when you’re craving something tasty and filling!